Sabrina Cohen-Hatton

-Sabrina Rachel Cohen-Hatton KFSM (born 1983) is a British firefighter, psychologist and writer.
+Sabrina Rachel Cohen-Hatton KFSM (born 1983) is a Welsh firefighter, psychologist and writer.
 She is chief fire officer of the Hampshire and Isle of Wight Fire and Rescue Service.
 In 2019, she was selected as one of Marie Claire's Future-Shapers and featured on Desert Island Discs.

 Early life and education

 Cohen-Hatton was born and raised in Marshfield, Newport, South Wales.
 She attended Bassaleg School.
 Her mother is of Jewish heritage and her father was born in Israel to Moroccan-Jewish parents, but the family did not mix with the local Jewish community or attend synagogue, and her father is buried in a nearby Jewish cemetery.

 Sometime after her father's death, at age 15, Cohen-Hatton became homeless.
 She says that Bassaleg School was aware she was not living at home but did not help her.
 During this period she sold The Big Issue and slept rough in Newport, Wales.
 At the end of her school years, she slept in a derelict building, and while living on the streets she endured antisemitic abuse.
 For roughly two years she either slept rough or lived in insecure accommodation, at times spending nights in a van, and it took several attempts before she secured stable housing.

 In 2001, Cohen-Hatton joined the South Wales Fire and Rescue Service, becoming the first woman firefighter at her station.
 While serving as a firefighter, she completed a bachelor's degree in psychology with the Open University, and in 2013 she was awarded a PhD in behavioural neuroscience from Cardiff University.
 She later became an ambassador for The Big Issue, and has said the organisation saved her life.